Sensor Placement for Flapping Wing Model Using Stochastic Observability Gramians: BACKGROUND

 Krener and Ide \cite{Krener2009} introduced two unobservability measures based on the empirical Gramian: the reciprocal of the minimum eigenvalue of the observability Gramian, $1/\ubar{\lambda}(W_o)$, which is also called the unobservability index, $\nu(W_o)$, and the condition number of the same matrix, $\kappa(W_o)= \bar{\lambda}(W_o)/\ubar{\lambda}(W_o)$.
-The former determines the weakness of the chain by its least strong link.
-The latter shows the balanced contribution of states to the output, and its value is desired to be one assuming that the output coordinates are already scaled.
+The former points out the least observable direction similar to determining the weakness of a chain by its least strong link.
+The latter shows the balanced contribution of state variables to the output, and its value is desired to be one assuming that the output coordinates are already scaled.
 Although, as pointed out in \cite{Krener2009}, $\mu=1/\kappa(W_o)$ does not necessarily increase as new information added to the system, the condition number of the observability Gramian is still a significant measure as it shows how well-conditioned the estimation problem is.

-In \cite{Qi2014}, the optimal phasor measurement unit (PMU) placement problem was formulated to maximize the determinant of the observability Gramian, $\determ{W_o}$, which is equal to the product of all the eigenvalues of $W_o$, but it was advised that one should check the minimum eigenvalue to be at an acceptable level.
+In \cite{Qi2014}, the optimal phasor measurement unit (PMU) placement problem was formulated to maximize the determinant of the observability Gramian, $\determ{W_o}$, which is equal to the product of all the eigenvalues of $W_o$, but it was advised to check the minimum eigenvalue to be at an acceptable level.
 Since the maximization of $\determ{W_o}$ is not a convex problem, $\log\determ{W_o}$ is sometimes preferred instead, e.g., in \cite{Serpas2013}.
 Here, we adopt the $n$-th root of the determinant, $[\determ{W_o}]^{1/n}$, which is not only concave but, as stated in \cite{Singh2005}, also equals zero when the system is unobservable and yields a positive number when it is not.